apify/apify-cli/README.md

 apify help COMMAND
 ```

-If you still haven't found what you were looking for, please go to [Apify Help center](https://www.apify.com/help)
+Still haven't found what you were looking for?
+Please go to [Apify Help center](https://www.apify.com/help)
 or [contact us](https://www.apify.com/contact).